Orpington vaccine update

 Local vaccine sites

 The following locations will be administering vaccines to Orpington constituents:

 The Princess Royal University Hospital will be offering and administering the vaccine to people who are or have been under its care.

 Primary Care Networks have set up two vaccine centres run by GPs at Orpington Health & Wellbeing Centre and Community House in Bromley.

-The NHS is working on setting up a mass vaccination centre in the London Borough of Bromley.
+Working with the NHS, Bromley Council will open a mass vaccination centre in the Civic Centre in early March.
 The vaccine will also be offered at appropriate local pharmacy sites.

 The NHS will also establish a roving service to vaccinate housebound people and those who cannot travel to a vaccine centre.

-The Pfizer and Oxford-Astrazenca vaccines are being rolled out locally.
+The Pfizer and Oxford-Astrazeneca vaccines are being rolled out locally.
 The jab you receive will depend on the vaccination site.

 You can find more information about the vaccine on the NHS website.